Published & ongoing studies

 Falun Hospital, Sweden.

-”Effects of treatment with Mollii to reduce spasticity on children with cerebral palsy”.
+”Effects of treatment with Mollii to reduce spasticity on children with cerebral palsy.”
 An ongoing quantative and qualative study with 17 children between ages 2-10 years with cerebral palsy.
 Outcome measures in the study are spasticity, range of motion, goal attainment (GAS) and pain.
 The qualitative data of bowel function, sleep and pain are collected through a daily written journal by the patients.
-The study is expected to be published in the scientific journal in 2019.
+The study is expected to be published during 2019.

-“Evaluation of the efficacy for the Mollii® Treatment of Spasticity due to cerebral palsy in young patients, including effects on microcirculation“.
-A clinical study with randomized controlled trial-design is ongoing at the Kapodistrian University of Athens.
-Twenty children with cerebral palsy and GMFCS scores of 1-3 have been included.
-The study duration is twenty-four weeks and is divided into three periods.
-One period of active use of Mollii, one washout period without the use of Mollii, and one period of inactive use (placebo suit).
-The study evaluates changes in gait pattern, muscle range of motion (ROM), muscle tone and blood micorcirculation.
-The study is expected to be published in 2019.
+“Evaluation of the efficacy for the Mollii® Treatment of spasticity due to cerebral palsy in young patients, including effects on microcirculation.“ A randomized controlled trial study is performed at the National and Kapodistrian University of Athens.
+20 children with cerebral palsy, GMFCS 1-3 have been included.
+The intervention period was 24 weeks, devided into 3 periods.
+One period of active use of Mollii, one period without Mollii and one period of inactive use of Mollii (placebo suit).
+Change in gait pattern, range of motion (ROM) muscle tonus and blood microcirculation is measured.
+The study is expected to be published during 2019.

-”Evaluation of a Self-administered Transcutaneous Electrical Stimulation concept for the treatment of Spasticity – a Randomised Placebo-controlled trial.”
-A randomized controlled study was conducted with 27 study participants with spasticity.
-12 study participants with cerebral palsy and 15 study participants with stroke.
+”Evaluation of a self-administered transcutaneous electrical stimulation concept for the treatment of spasticity – a randomised placebo-controlled trial.”
+The study included 27 participants with spasticity - 12 with cerebral palsy and 15 with stroke.
 The intervention period was 12 weeks, divided into two periods.
-Six weeks with an active Mollii suit and six weeks with an inactive Mollii suit (placebo suit).
-Goal Attainment Scaling (GAS), change in mobility, arm-hand ability, spasticity and pain were measured at baseline and after 6, 12 and 18 weeks.
-The results shows an improvement in walking speed.
-And a significant difference in GAS was shown during the period of active use of Mollii.
-The study was published in the ”European Journal of Physical and Rehabilitation Medicine” Oct 2017.
+6 weeks with an active Mollii suit and 6 weeks with an inactive Mollii suit (placebo suit).
+Goal attainment scaling (GAS), change in mobility, arm-hand ability, spasticity and pain were measured at baseline and after 6, 12 and 18 weeks.
+The results showed an improvement in walking speed.
+And a significant difference in GAS was also shown during the period of active use of Mollii.

 Métier Medical Limited, Australia (distributor of Inerventions)

-”A Case Study to Assess the Effects of an Electrical Stimulation Suit on Pain and Sleep pattern of an Individual diagnosed with Chronic Fatigue Syndrome/ME.”
+”A case study to assess the effects of an electrical stimulation suit on pain and sleep pattern of an individual diagnosed with chronic fatigue syndrome/ME.”
 The aim of the study was to investigate whether a daily hour of use for thirty straight days of the Mollii suit would improve measures of pain, sleep and energy level.
-Result show subjective improvement in the self assessment evaluation forms, objective changes in sleep monitoring and total daily active hours.
-The poster was presented at Hunter Disabilty Expo.
+Results show subjective improvement in the self-assessment evaluation forms, objective changes in sleep monitoring and total daily active hours.
+The poster was presented at Hunter Disability Expo.

-“A Case Study to Assess the Effects of an Electrical Stimulation Suit on the Functional Mobility of an Individual with a Traumatic Brain Injury” A case study was performed on a patient with traumatic brain injury.
-The patient wore Mollii for one hour, and result show objective changes in gait pattern in terms of e.g. decrease in difference in step length, a decrease in percentage of time spent in double support and a narrower base of support.
-It is also important to note that no therapy was given between the assessment and re-assessment, the patient sat in the waiting room only.
-The poster was presented at the ACPIN Annual Conference in March 2018 in Manchester.
+“A case study to assess the effects of an electrical stimulation suit on the functional mobility of an individual with a traumatic brain injury.”
+The study was performed on a patient with traumatic brain injury.
+The patient wore Mollii for one hour, and result show objective changes in gait pattern in terms of decrease in difference in step length, a decrease in percentage of time spent in double support and a narrower base of support.
+It is important to note that no therapy was given between the assessment and re-assessment.
+The poster was presented at the ACPIN Annual Conference in March 2018 in Manchester, UK.

-”A Case Study to Assess the Effects of an Electrical Stimulation Suit on the Functional Mobility of an Individual with Secondary Progressive MS” A case study was performed on a patient with MS. The study showed that the patient had improved the quality of movement in the upper extremity after one hour of treament with the Mollii suit.
-The study participant explained that “The Mollii suit lessens the battle between my left and right side, resulting in less energy needed for mobility”.
-The study was submitted and presented at 2016 MS Trust Conference in UK.
+”A case study to assess the effects of an electrical stimulation suit on the functional mobility of an individual with secondary progressive MS.” The study was performed on a patient with MS and showed that the patient improved the quality of movement in the upper extremity after one hour with the Mollii suit.
+The participant explained that “The Mollii suit lessens the battle between my left and right side, resulting in less energy needed for mobility”.
+The study was submitted and presented at 2016 MS Trust Conference, UK.